 Bridlington has a beautiful promenade in which you can stroll up and down to explore the beauty of the town.
 As kids we used to go and take our roller blades as the walkways were flat and easy to navigate, a keen tip to know if you are looking at taking pushchairs or wheelchairs.

 A popular part of the South Bay area is near the Spa and Princess Mary Promenade.
-Walk further on and you will find yourself walking towards Hornsea which is possible if you want to have a real good walk, just remember you need to walk back for the car!
+Walk further on and you will find yourself walking towards Hornsea which is possible if you want to have a really good walk, just remember you need to walk back for the car!

 Bridlington like Scarborough also takes very good care of the beaches to allow the wildlife, guests and locals to fully enjoy the nature and natural scene of the beach.
 Parking is available at Station Car Park, Bridlington Park and Ride and Beck Hill Car Park.

 If you are looking at taking your four-legged friend you might be wondering if they are permitted on the beach, dogs are banned on the main beach between May 1st and 30th September.
-Over on the North side are allowed beyond the coastguard station.
+Over on the Northside are allowed beyond the coastguard station.

 Filey is a calm, peaceful and somewhat gentler beach with a slower pace and a tranquil setting, it is perfect for those looking to enjoy a perfect beach without the hustle and bustle of crowds and arcades.